Konst-Is/IndexedDictionary/README.md

 ### Limitations

-- IndexedDictionary keys can be of any type implementing the 'Hashable' protocol.
+- IndexedDictionary keys can be of any type implementing the `Hashable` protocol.
 - Value values can be of any type, subject to the restrictions below.
-- Adding a new key-value pair is possible only at the end of IndexedDictionary using 'add(key: Key, value: Value)' method.
+- Adding a new key-value pair is possible only at the end of IndexedDictionary using `add(key: Key, value: Value)` method.
 - It is not possible to remove an item inside an IndexedDictionary.
-Only the last item can be removed using the ''removeLast()' method.
-With the 'removeAll()' method, you can clear the entire IndexedDictionary.
+Only the last item can be removed using the `removeLast()` method.
+With the `removeAll()` method, you can clear the entire IndexedDictionary.
-- To implement the 'getIndexesFor(value: Value)' method, the type of values stored in the IndexedDictionary must conform to the 'Equatable' protocol.
+- To implement the `getIndexesFor(value: Value)` method, the type of values stored in the IndexedDictionary must conform to the `Equatable` protocol.
-- To be able to print all "index-key-values" stored in IndexedDictionary, the values type must conform to the 'CustomStringConvertible' protocol.
+- To be able to print all "index-key-values" stored in IndexedDictionary, the values type must conform to the `CustomStringConvertible` protocol.